Amalgams

 What's new

-By a classic theorem of Schreier (existence of amalgamated free products), if we do not place any extra conditions on G, K and M, then a strong embedding into some group M always exists.
+By a classic theorem of Schreier (existence of amalgamated free products), if we do not place any extra conditions on $G$, $K$, and $M$, then a strong embedding into some group $M$ is always possible.
+Also, if $G$ and $K$ are finite, then we can always find a finite group $M$ into which the amalgam is strongly embeddable.

-Suppose, however, that both G and K satisfy additional properties (such as being solvable, or being of exponent n, etc.), and we require that any embedding group M also satisfy these conditions?
+Suppose, however, that both $G$ and $K$ satisfy additional properties (such as being solvable, or being of exponent $n$, etc.), and we would like that any embedding group $M$ also satisfy these conditions.
+Can it be done then?

 Then the answer is not nearly so simple.
 It's been known for a while that in that case the amalgam may not even be weakly embeddable, and so establishing conditions for embeddability becomes and interesting research subject.
 More on this on the next section.